 In the event of a disaster, such as a fatal server loss or damage to your premises, you want to be able to get everything back up and running as quickly as possible.
-A business continuity service can help keep that downtime to a minimum.
-In addition, disaster recovery functions, such as failover measures, are essential.
-Cloud services are an obvious way to reduce hardware costs and keep your data safe from loss.
+A business continuity service can help minimize downtime.
+Additionally, disaster recovery functions, such as failover measures, are essential.
+Cloud services are an effective way to reduce hardware costs and keep your data safe from loss.

-Remote support is vital as it allows users to contact their remote managed service provider as soon as a problem occurs.
+Remote support is critical as it allows users to contact their remote managed service provider as soon as a problem arises.
 This allows them to enter directly into the case.
 At a minimum, they must be available during your company's business hours.
 Support services cover support and troubleshooting needs.

 They are one of the most popular managed services on the market.
 With Support Services, the MSP takes care of everyday issues such as password resets or software updates.
 Most support services will cover mobile devices, tablets and printers.
 Some even offer on-site solutions when needed.